 What causes ghosting?

-when it should not can cause ghosting.
+current when it should not can cause ghosting.
 The effect is much more

 pronounced with LED's because of their quick turn on time relative to